The working world will change decisively

 For Edenred Deutschland, which as a service provider helps companies to retain their employees, health management is also a means of attracting qualified applicants and retaining good employees:

-Every fortnight, a personal trainer does exercises with the staff and massages are offered - both during working hours.
-The team cooks regularly with the managing director.
-"And every tuesday we buy 10 kilos of fruit for our employees," says Human Resources Director Petra Mühlbauer.
+Every two weeks a personal trainer does exercises with the employees, massages are offered - both during working hours.
+The team regularly cooks together with the managing director.
+"And every Tuesday we buy 10 kilos of fruit for the employees on fruit day," reports Human Resources Director Petra Mühlbauer.
 There are also ergonomic workstations, massage chairs and a swimming pool on the premises.

 Tax benefits and support from the health insurance